FangHeng/SAM-MIL/README.md

 - We adjusted the preprocessing steps in the [CLAM](https://github.com/mahmoodlab/CLAM) repository.
 We made modifications to the original data preprocessing.

-- PLIP model and weight can be found in [this](https://github.com/PathologyFoundation/plip).
+- PLIP model and weight can be found in [this link](https://github.com/PathologyFoundation/plip).

 [//]: # (Download the preprocessed patch features: [Baidu Cloud]&#40;&#41;.)